UPS battery failure – Why?

 Leaks do happen and are ACIDIC and poisonous.

-Replace any leaking battery immediately.
+As a result, replace any leaking UPS battery immediately.

 If you ignore this, the leak will be corrosive onto the next battery and on and on, causing dangerous gases and FIRE RISK